star-hengxing/libuipc/README.md

 | glfw3                                  | 3.3.8#2 | window management                                   | package        |

 ## Build
-We use [vcpkg](https://github.com/microsoft/vcpkg) to manage the libraries we need and use [CMake](https://cmake.org/) to build the project.
+We use Vcpkgto manage the libraries we need and use CMake to build the project.

-The simplest way to let CMake detect vcpkg is to set the system environment variable `CMAKE_TOOLCHAIN_FILE` to `(YOUR_VCPKG_PARENT_FOLDER)/vcpkg/scripts/buildsystems/vcpkg.cmake`
+The simplest way to let CMake detect Vcpkgis to set the system environment variable `CMAKE_TOOLCHAIN_FILE` to `(YOUR_VCPKG_PARENT_FOLDER)/vcpkg/scripts/buildsystems/vcpkg.cmake`

-Vcpkg supports both windows and linux.
-We recommend using vcpkg to manage the dependencies to keep the consistency of the development environment.
+Vcpkgsupports both Windows and Linux.
+We recommend using Vcpkgto manage the dependencies to keep the consistency of the development environment.

 ### Submodules